cre8tiv/prisma-vagrant-postgres/README.md

 # prisma-vagrant-demo
-A repo which provides Vagrant support to stand up an instance of Postgres, Prisma, and PGAdmin
+A repo which provides Vagrant support to stand up an instance of Postgres, Prisma, Typescript and PGAdmin

 1. Clone the repo
 2. Edit the .env file to provide your desired credentials